tangledhelix/guiguts-docker/README.md

 Just update settings in the Guiguts preferences like you normally would, and they should be saved properly.

+If you want to see the config, it should be in your home directory under `~/.guiguts`.

 ## Included tools

 - Guiguts